Frozen

 5. Layer a Thin Puffer Vest under your coat.

-6. Wear Tights Underneath your trousers for an extra slim layer.
+6. Wear tight underneath your trousers for an extra slim layer.

-7. Your First Layer (the one that touches your skin) shouldn’t be cotton; opt for fabrics that wick moisture for your foundation layer, such as silk, polyester, or nylon.
-Cotton absorbs moisture, such as sweat, which will end up making you cold.
+7. Your First Layer (the one that touches your skin) shouldn’t be cotton; opt for fabrics that wick moisture, such as silk, polyester, or nylon, for your foundation layer.
+Cotton absorbs moisture, such as sweat, which can make you cold.

 8. Corduroys are warmer than jeans.

 9. Get Rid of Static Cling.
-Static cling is often an issue in dry winter months, since there is less humidity in the air, and a skirt rubbing against tights is often a surefire recipe for the annoying problem.
-If you place a safety pin on the inner hem of your clothing it dispels the charge.
+Static cling is often an issue in dry winters since there is less humidity in the air, and a skirt rubbing against tights is often a surefire recipe for the annoying problem.
+Placing a safety pin on the inner hem of your clothing dispels the charge.

-How do you brave the bone chilling arctic blast?
-What are you go to pieces?
+How do you brave the bone-chilling Arctic blast?
+What are you going to pieces?
 What is necessary for you to bear the temps?

-Thanks Who What Wear for your 9 Life-Saving Style Secrets tips that I could share with my readers.
+Thanks, Who What Wear, for your 9 Life-Saving Style Secrets tips I could share with my readers.